dmbarbour/awelon/README.md

 Modules in Awelon are called Awelon Objects or AOs.
 The extension **.ao** should be used for modules represented in the filesystem.
 AO files should be encoded in UTF-8.
 The name of the module is simply the filename excluding the extension.
 If there are ambiguous filenames (e.g. with installed packages), they must be resolved externally.

-#### Multi Module Files

-There are cases where representing multiple modules in a single document or stream is useful.
-In this case, the recommendation is that each module starts with an `@moduleName` header, on a new line of text.

-        @lbms -- literal brush for multi-stacks
-        import pure
-        this = assocl [rot2 [assocl] second] first assocr
-        @bar
-        import foo, common
-        ...

-Modules still don't know their own names (i.e. they're still 'this' internally).
-A multi-module file should have the extension **.ao9**.

 ## Polymorphic Behaviors

 In many cases, developers want a word to have a 'higher level' meaning whose precise application depends on context.
 For example, the word 'copy' should duplicate any element to which it is applied.
 Awelon has several behaviors that are polymorphic (first, swap, assocl, etc.) but none of them support 'copy' directly because not all types in Awelon can be copied (e.g. linear types cannot be copied).